MCRayRay/google-analytics-plugin/README.md

 #JavaScript Usage
 In your 'deviceready' handler, set up your Analytics tracker:
-* `window.analytics.startTrackerWithId('UA-XXXX-YY')` where UA-XXXX-YY is your Google Analytics Mobile App property
+* `window.analytics.startTrackerWithId('UA-XXXX-YY'[, allowIDFA])` where UA-XXXX-YY is your Google Analytics Mobile App property.
+There is an optional argument for allowIDFA which is a boolean and only applies for iOS.
+Please see: https://developers.google.com/analytics/devguides/collection/ios/v3/optional-features#idfa-files

+To enable IDFA tracking (iOS-only):
+* `window.analytics.allowIDFACollection()`.
+This enables IDFA collection on iOS devices.
+By default IDFA collection is disabled.
+For more info please see: https://developers.google.com/analytics/devguides/collection/ios/v3/optional-features#idfa-files

 To track a Screen (PageView):
 * `window.analytics.trackView('Screen Title')`